- Search The Registry

 Early Klan Members and their disquises

 The founding of the Ku Klux Klan in 1866 is recognized on this date.
-The Ku Klux Klan is a white-American organization that primarily promotes hatred to all races that are not white and to non-protestant religions.
+The Ku Klux Klan is a white-American organization that primarily promotes hatred of all races that are not white and non-protestant religions.

 It was organized in Pulaski, TN, in 1865.
 The original Klan was organized by ex-Confederate elements to oppose the Reconstruction policies of the (then) Republican Congress and to maintain “white supremacy.”
 After the American Civil War, when the local government in the South was weak, Black anger and insurrection were feared.
 Informal vigilante organizations and armed patrols were formed in nearly all southern communities.
 They linked into societies such as the Men of Justice, the Pale Faces, the Constitutional Union Guards, the White Brotherhood, and the Order of the White Rose.

-The Ku Klux Klan was preeminent of these, and soon absorbed many of the others.
-Its strange disguises, its silent parades, its midnight rides, its mysterious language, and commands, were found to be most effective in playing upon fears and superstitions.
+The Ku Klux Klan was preeminent of these and soon absorbed many of the others.
+Its strange disguises, silent parades, midnight rides, mysterious language, and commands were found to be most effective in playing upon fears and superstitions.
 The riders muffled their horses' feet and covered the horses with white robes.
-They themselves, dressed in flowing white sheets, their faces covered with white masks, and with skulls at their saddle horns, posed as spirits of the Confederate dead returned from the battlefields.
+They themselves, dressed in flowing white sheets, their faces covered with white masks and skulls at their saddle horns, posed as spirits of the Confederate dead returned from the battlefields.
 Although the Klan was often able to achieve its aims by terror alone, whippings and lynching were also used, not only against Blacks but also against the so-called carpetbaggers and scalawags.

 General Nathan B. Forest, the Confederate cavalry leader, was an early Grand Wizard of the Empire and was assisted by ten Genii.
 Each state constituted a Realm under a Grand Dragon with eight Hydras as a staff.
 Several counties formed a Dominion controlled by a Grand Titan and six Furies; a county was a Province ruled by a Grand Giant and four Night Hawks.
 A Grand Cyclops with two Night Hawks as aides governed the local Den.
 The individual members were called Ghouls.